100% Confidential, Free, And No-Obligation Quote

 How Am I Supposed to Legally Wear a Seat Belt?

-The proper, legal use of a seat belt is defined under section 106(5) Ontario’s Highway Traffic Act
+The proper, legal use of a seat belt is defined under Section 106(5) Ontario’s Highway Traffic Act as follows:

 What Are the Penalties for a Seat Belt Ticket?

-Generally, a conviction will result in three types of penalties: court penalties, licence penalties, and insurance costs.
+Generally, a conviction will result in three types of penalties: court penalties, license penalties, and insurance costs.
 When the court convicts a defendant and issues a fine, there are two components to that fine.
-The first is the fine prescribed by law for the specific offence, which in the case of seat belt tickets is a set fine of $200.
-On top of the set fine is a $5 court cost and the victim fine surcharge
+The first is the fine prescribed by law for the specific offence, which in the case of seat belt tickets is a set fine of $200.00.
+On top of the set fine is a $5.00 court cost and the victim fine surcharge, which in these cases would be $35.00.
+This results in a total payable fine of $240.00:

-In very exceptional cases, a seat belt conviction can exceed the $200 set fine and go up to a maximum of a $1,000 court fine for a total payable fine of $1,250.
+In very exceptional cases, a seat belt conviction can exceed the $200.00 set fine and go up to a maximum of a $1,000.00 court fine, for a total payable fine of $1,250.00.
 For licensing penalties, regular drivers can face a demerit point penalty, and commercial motor vehicle drivers (such as transport truck drivers) can also face a CVOR penalty as follows:

-It is important to note that even when an offence carries no demerit point penalty, it will still show as a record of conviction on your driving record.
-Third parties such as an employer or insurance company will generally see convictions for three years from their conviction dates.
+It is important to note that even when an offence carries no demerit points, it will still show as a record of conviction on your driving record.
+Third parties, such as an employer or insurance company, will generally see convictions for three years from their conviction dates, even for charges with no demerit points.
 Oftentimes, the additional insurance costs of a conviction can quickly exceed the original fine issued by the court.
 Your insurance broker can help assist you in understanding the long-term costs due to an increase in your risk assessment and insurance rate.

 Are There Any Exemptions to Wearing a Seat Belt in Ontario?